rtek1000/W1209-firmware-modified/W1209-firmware-Dual-display/Readme.md

 11. 5 (220R)
 12. 17 (0R)

+Note: Display segment pins are connected together, using only one resistor for each segment.

 Note: Pin 4 and pin 8 are used as GPIO so it's not a STM8S003F3P6.

 Maybe it's an HC89S003A, see datasheet,